-“Col what?” you might ask.
-The Col du Pin Bouchain holds a unique place in cycling history as the first col ever climbed by the Tour de France, at least that’s what historians think.
-Given its location and history it should be somewhere special but it turns out to be a road that’s better to read about than ride, a place where the past was probably better than the present.
+“Col what?” you may ask.
+The Col du Pin Bouchain holds a unique place in cycling history as the first pass ever climbed by the Tour de France, at least that’s what historians think.
+Given its location and history it should be something special but it turns out to be a road that’s nicer to read about than ride, a place where the past was probably better than the present.

-It’s a red road on the Michelin maps, a major traffic artery but construction of the A7 autoroute has drained away a lot of traffic leaving Saint Symphorien as a relic to the past, a place that grew up because of the road but now crumbles beside it.
+It’s a red road on the Michelin maps, a major traffic artery but construction of the A7 Autoroute has drained away a lot of traffic leaving Saint Symphorien as a relic to the past, a place that grew up because of the road, and now crumbles beside it.
 The road itself is fine but many houses along the way are closed, their steel shutters rusting in the traffic fumes.
 The sight of a giant frying pan beside the road hails the world record attempt for the biggest omelette.
-It sounds festive but celebrates a feat achieved in the 1980s, adding to the vibe of a place clinging past triumphs no matter how trivial.
+It sounds festive and eccentric but celebrates a feat achieved in the 1980s and vibes a melancholic place clinging past triumphs no matter how trivial.

-This is still a main road, indeed works have been done to speed up the route.
+This is still a main road, indeed works have been done to speed it up.
 You can spot the route of the old road that once meandered up the hill by rows of houses and their faded paint advertising aperitifs and hotels for passing motorists, hopefully they made use of the latter if they tried the former.
 But the N7 has been engineered to cut straight through, a tarmac canal.
-This has only made the traffic go faster, you feel your shoulders tensing up as another truck roars past, the gradient is not enough to slow them.
-The local newspapers are full of grizzly accident reports, a staple of the French regional press and google images of the col and you’ll get plenty of mangled vehicles.
+This has only made the traffic go faster and riding up you feel your shoulders tensing up as another truck roars past, the gradient is not enough to slow them.
+The local newspapers are full of grizzly road accident reports, a staple of the French regional press.
+Search online for images of the mountain pass and mangled vehicles galore come back.

-Nevertheless this is a real climb and a proper col. There are a good views across the top to the north of the Beaujolais and the summit marks the demarcation between the Loire and Rhone départements and also the watershed point between the Atlantic and the Mediterranean where a drop of rain one side will flow to one ocean and another on the other side to the other.
+Nevertheless this is a real climb and a proper col. There are a good views across the top to the north of the Beaujolais and the summit marks the demarcation between the Loire and Rhone départements as well the watershed point between the Atlantic and the Mediterranean.

 This is a route that has existed since Roman times to link Gaul to Rome and later became the main route between Paris and Lyon.
 Saint Symphorien was home of the Logis Tête Noire, a postal relay and inn that hosted travelling kings, popes and more over the years.

 In 1835 it was incorporated in the Route Nationale 7, France’s longest highway linking the Paris to Menton on the Italian border and for years a getaway road linking northern Europe to the Mediterranean coast, France’s Route 66 if you like.
 In post-war France it became the scene of a thousand holiday traffic jams, misery yet often evoked in films and witness to rising wealth and mass consumption as people bought cars and the roads became lined with advertising.
-This is all in the past with the advent of the autoroute.
+This is all in the past with the advent of the nearby autoroute.

 The Road Not To Ride?

-Of all the roads in this series, this is the one road not to ride.
+Of all the roads in this series this is one not to ride.
 It gets a mention for history’s sake and is included now because the Dauphiné passes so close.
-But whilst its fame lives on or at least it has a place in cycling history trivia, there are better roads to ride.
+But while its fame lives on or at least it has a place in cycling history trivia, there are better roads to ride.
 It’s not so much the danger, just the traffic is unpleasant and it’s not a rewarding challenge.

 It’s a lesson that just because a road is famous because of the Tour de France it doesn’t always equate to a good ride.
-There are some climbs in the Alps that are great when the roads are closed but hell for the lone cyclist or small group to try.
-The Col du Lautaret is one example, the mighty Iseran on the lower parts of the north side is another.
+There are some climbs in the Alps that are paradise when the roads are closed but infernal for the lone cyclist or small group to try.
+The Col du Lautaret is one example, the mighty Iseran another.